wrownd/endpoint/README.md

 # MyGrade Endpoint

-This repository serves as a dedicated backup and concurrent space for managing essential public data for MyGrade that play a crucial role in our authentication system.
+This repository functions as an archival and backup system for MyGrade's public data.

-No user data is stored here.
+No user or sensitive data is stored here.